-What most people don’t appreciate is that something as simple as vitamin supplements can cause sleepless nights.
-Since vitamins are essential nutrients that your body needs to function, it sounds counterintuitive.
-Surely, they couldn’t cause insomnia, or lead to severe side effects like pharmaceuticals?
+Most people don’t realize that vitamin supplements can cause sleepless nights.
+Since vitamins are essential for the body to function, it seems counterintuitive.

 Why Do Vitamins Keep You Awake?

-The most important study was published in the Journal of Sleep Medicine.
-It was a medium-scale experiment on hundreds of US citizens that sought to determine whether taking a vitamin or mineral supplement had any effect on sleep amount or sleeping patterns.
+The Journal of Sleep Medicine reported on a medium-scale experiment on hundreds of U.S. citizens to determine whether taking a vitamin or mineral supplement affected sleep time or sleeping patterns.

-They found that ‘use of a multivitamin or multiple single vitamins was associated with poorer sleep maintenance compared to individuals who did not take vitamin supplements.’
-Put simply, taking vitamins seems to make you sleep worse.
-What they didn’t know was why.
+They found that taking multivitamins or multiple single vitamins was associated with poor sleep maintenance compared to individuals who didn’t take vitamin supplements.
+Here’s why:

-- Vitamin use causes poor sleep in certain individuals, i.e. because of genetics
+- Vitamin usage causes poor sleep in specific individuals, i.e., due to genetics.

-- People who take vitamins may have chosen to do so because they sleep poorly
+- People who take vitamins may have done so because they sleep poorly.

-- People with depression or anxiety, which both cause poor sleep, may take vitamins to combat their conditions
+- People with depression or anxiety, which causes poor sleep, may take vitamins to aid their condition.

-In other words, they weren’t sure exactly why people taking vitamins sleep worse.
-However, there may have been a reason that they overlooked: serotonin and melatonin production.
+They were unsure why people taking vitamins sleep worse.
+However, they may have overlooked the effects on serotonin and melatonin production.

-These two chemicals dictate when we feel awake, and when we feel sleepy.
-Several vitamins affect the production of these chemicals.
-However, there really is no scientific consensus on the matter, and more studies need to be done.
+These two chemicals dictate when we feel awake and sleepy.
+Several vitamins affect the production of these chemicals, but there’s no scientific consensus on the matter.

 What Vitamins Cause Sleeplessness?